maximnara/cordova-plugin-google-play-games/README.md

 }
 ```

-### Feel free to make your PRs for code structure or new functions or message me in Telegram @luzhkov
+### Feel free to make your PRs for code structure or new functions or text me in Telegram @luzhkov